nextcloud/documentation/developer_manual/bugtracker/kanban.rst

   manually.*

 When can I pull?
-  As long as you are reviewing the issue the you should leave the "6 – Reviewing" label assigned.
+  As long as you are reviewing the issue you should leave the "6 – Reviewing" label assigned.
 Before moving the issue to the "To review" step the issue should have been resolved, meaning that not only the issue has been implemented but also no other functionality has been broken.